 Tuition for non-matriculated (non-degree) students is charged by the credit-hour.
 Tuition for audited (no credit) classes is $250 per credit-hour.
 Tuition for classes taken for credit is $400 per credit-hour.
 For example, the tuition for one quarter of the six-credit-hour Western Civilization class would be $1,500 if audited and $2,100 if taken for credit.
 Tuition is due the first day of class.

 Financial aid may be available from Gutenberg College.
-(Go to the Financial Aid section for information.)
+(See Financial Aid for information.)
 Financial aid applications will only be considered after a student is accepted into a class.